epam/edp-install/docs/user-guide/add-application.md

   !!! note
       The default branch cannot be deleted.

-7. To create an application with an empty repository in Gerrit, select the **Empty project** checkbox.
+7. To create an application with an empty repository in Gerrit, select the **Empty project** check box.

   !!! note
       The empty repository option is available only for the **Create** strategy.